Azure/reddog-containerapps/README.md

 | Virtual Worker | None | Binding: Cron | n/a |
 | Virtual Customer | None | Service to Service | n/a |

+* Traefik is a leading modern reverse proxy and load balancer that makes deploying microservices easy.
+Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.
+Container Apps currently makes use of Traefik's dynamic configuration feature in order to do path-based routing from the SPA UI as well as to enable direct calls via the rest samples
-*A tenth service, Bootstrapper, will also be executed.
+* A tenth service, Bootstrapper, will also be executed.
 However, this service is run once to perform EF Core Migration and is subsequently scaled to 0 after completing the necessary scaffolding.

 ## Contributing